electric-eloquence/fepper/README.md

 When creating `.md` files for pseudo-patterns, replace the `.json` extension while leaving the rest of the filename intact.

+### <a id="code-viewer"></a>Code Viewer

+<a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
+(.mustache) code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right and then clicking Code.
+The Code Viewer will then be opened, displaying the Feplet code of the pattern, and the partials tags within will be hot-linked to open their respective patterns in the main panel of the Fepper UI.

+If the pattern has an associated `.md` file, its Markdown code can be viewed by clicking the "Markdown" tab.
+The Markdown can even be edited in the Code Viewer.
+If the project was set up with Git, the Markdown edits can be version controlled within the Code Viewer as well.

 ### <a id="static-site-generator"></a>Static Site Generator

 Running `fp static` will generate a complete static site based on the files in